Activate the Enterprise DLP License

 Selecting None creates a new Enterprise DLP tenant.
 If you have already activated a trial or EVAL license, you must create a new production Enterprise DLP.

-7. Check Agree to the Terms and Conditions.
+7. Check Agree to the Terms and Conditions and Activate.

 10. (Non-TSG Aware CSP Accounts) Gather the list of the enforcement points that already have an active Enterprise DLP license.